mikemolina/kalendas/README.md

 ¡NEW!
 -----
 * TAB, TAB, TAB...
 Now included bash completion!
+With a "bash-completion" implementation the **kalendas** commands they will write quickly with a few keystrokes.
 * Package available for FreeBSD distributions through a port.

 <a name="install"/>